MazahirHaroon/Send-To-Features/README.md

 # Send-To-Features
-Righ Click FILE/FOLDER

-Send to :
+#Right Click FILE/FOLDER ,Send to :

           ##File/Folder :
                Web Search the name of the file/folder (Folder :Python) Open Wiki Page related to that file/folder (Folder :Python)